blbadger/blbadger.github.io/input-representation.md

 ![Resnet layer autoencoding]({{https://blbadger.github.io}}/neural_networks/residual_connection_diagram.png)

 Now we will test for each layer's ability to represent the input using our autoencoding method.
-We find that early layers are capable of approximately copying the input, but as depth increases this ability diminishes.
+We find that early layers are capable of approximately copying the input, but as depth increases this ability diminishes and instead a non-trivial representation is found.

 ![Resnet layer autoencoding]({{https://blbadger.github.io}}/neural_networks/resnet_autoencoding_perlayer.png)

+For each layer, the image formed can be viewed as a result of a trivial (ie approximate copy) and non-trivial (not an approximate copy) representation of the input.
+In particular, observe the pattern of spots on the dog's fur.
+Trivial representations would exactly copy this patter whereas non-trivial ones would not unless this precise patter were necessary for identification (and it is not).
+Intuitively a trivial representation would not require any model training to approximately copy the input, as long as the decoder function is sufficiently powerful.
+Thus we can search for the presence of trivial representations by repeating the above procedure but for an untrained version of the same model.

 ![Resnet layer autoencoding]({{https://blbadger.github.io}}/neural_networks/resnet_autoencoding_perlayer2.png)

+Thus we see that the untrained (and therefore necessarily trivial) representation of the input disappears in the same deeper layers that the learned (non-trivial) representation is found for trained models.

+Our original hypothesis that depth prevents overfitting via deeper layers being unable to make trivial representations of the input is thus supported.
+The observation that even untrained models are capable of copying an input in their early layers but not late layers suggests that the phenonemon is universal to that architecture, and not a result of some specific form of training.